Lewis E. Platt: Personal life and education

 Platt was born in Johnson City, New York, the son of Margaret (Williams) and Norval Lewis Platt.
-He earned his bachelor's degree in mechanical engineering from Cornell University in 1964 and his MBA from the Wharton School of Business at the University of Pennsylvania in 1966.
+He earned his bachelor's degree in mechanical engineering from Cornell University in 1964 and his MBA from the Wharton School at the University of Pennsylvania in 1966.
 He was granted an honorary doctorate in Engineering Science by Santa Clara University.
 He was a member of the Alpha Tau Omega National Fraternity and served on its National Foundation Board of Governors.

 Platt was widowed early in 1981.
 His wife died of cancer, and leaving him to raise two young daughters.
 This life change is said to have informed policies accommodating employee needs that he later implemented as chief executive of Hewlett-Packard.

 Career at Hewlett-Packard

 Platt joined Hewlett-Packard (HP) as an engineer in the medical products division.
 In the 1980s, he rose through the ranks in HP's Computer Systems Organization (CSO), becoming executive vice president overseeing HP's Computer Products Sector in 1988, and head of the CSO in 1990.
 Under Platt's watch, HP made a major investment in RISC/Unix which brought tens of billions in revenue and made the company a major IT provider.

 Platt succeeded John A. Young as president and chief executive officer of Hewlett-Packard in 1992, and then succeeded co-founder David Packard as the company's chairman of the board in 1993.

 Under Platt's tenure as CEO, HP's sales went from $20 billion in 1993 to $38 billion in 1996.
 During his seven years as CEO, revenues increased 187 percent to $47.1 billion.
 Despite his corporate successes, Platt was not considered media-savvy due his thick glasses and hulking frame and generally kept a low profile, although he did agree to sit atop of a bunch of crates on the roof of an HP building for a BusinessWeek cover story in 1995.

-Platt was known as an embodiment of the "HP Way", a management philosophy developed by company founders Bill Hewlett and Dave Packard, that "built on respect for every individual and on the notion that people want to do their best — and will, if given the right direction".
+Platt was known as an embodiment of "The HP Way", a management philosophy developed by company founders Bill Hewlett and Dave Packard, that "built on respect for every individual and on the notion that people want to do their best — and will, if given the right direction".
 Platt was noted to being attuned to the company's rank-and-file as he practiced "management by walking around", as he flew commercial airlines instead of using the corporate jet.
 He also ate in the company cafeteria with the employees on a regular basis.